Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Free spin

-It requires a goofy handhold.
+Start from a [goofy] position.
 The footwork is the same as in a left-side pass.
 On step 2 prep to the left and on step 3 throw the hand to the right so the follower turns counter-clockwise.
 On 4 step into the slot and catch the follower's hand.
-On 5&6 do an anchor step.
+On 5&6 do an anchor step while extending your left hand to grab the follower's right hand.
+You should end in a [open] position.

+#### Free spin leader pivot turn

+Star from a [goofy] position.
+This pattern is identical to the [free spin] up to step 3&.
+On 3& the follower faces 9 o'clock.
+On 4 the leader steps across while rotating 0.5 turns clockwise to face 3 o'clock.
+On 5&6 rotate 0.25 turns clockwise to face 6 o'clock while extending your left arm to grab the follower's right arm and reach an [open] position.

 #### Roll-in-roll-out